|

 Commissions are charged in brokerage accounts, and these prices are not disclosed on the Rocket

 Dollar website.
-They are disclosed at account opening.
-An equity order could cost between 1% and 5% of trade value.
+They are disclosed at account opening and annually.
+An equity order could cost less than 1% to 5% of trade value.

 Regulation of Rocket Dollar

-Rocket Dollar is registered with both FINRA and the SEC as both an investment-advisory firm and a broker-dealer.
+Rocket Dollar is registered with both FINRA and the SEC as a broker-dealer.
 Here are the company’s registration numbers:

-As a brokerage firm, Rocket Dollar is registered in all 50 states plus the District of Columbia and Puerto Rico.
+As a brokerage firm, Rocket Dollar is registered with the SEC, FINRA, and 51 U.S. states and territories.
 It has zero disclosures on its BrokerCheck profile, although it has only been registered since 2023.

 Insurance at Rocket Dollar